Gear

 Manfrotto 190 Go tripod

-This tripod is the perfect balance of being a lightweight, compact, versatile tripod providing a stable platform – I do have to get around buildings and construction sites after all so do not want to be burdened with a heavy, bulky tripod.
+This tripod perfectly balances a lightweight, compact, versatile tripod, providing a stable platform.
+After all, I must get around buildings and construction sites, so I want to avoid being burdened with a bulky tripod.

-And I always need to get back as far as I can into corners so bigger tripods are no use to me!
+And I always need to get back as far as I can into corners, so bigger tripods are of no use to me!

 Manfrotto XPRO Geared Head

 This is a critical bit of kit for me.
-This tripod head allows quick and large movements by pulling the levers, and when I get the composition pretty close I have the fine adjustment of the “micrometric knob” according to Manfrotto.
+This tripod head allows quick and large movements by pulling the levers.
+When I get the composition pretty close, I have the fine adjustment of the “micrometric knob”, according to Manfrotto.

-This allows me to get the composition level first, and then vertical.
-This is critical for all my work, as I need buildings to be photographed correctly.
-I do not want to have to spend time in Lightroom or Photoshop getting these things right.
+This allows me to get the composition level first and then vertical.
+This is critical for all my work; I need buildings photographed correctly, and I do not want to spend time in Lightroom or Photoshop getting these things right.

-This excellent tripod head helps me to get the composition bang on, every time, in camera.
+This excellent tripod head helps me to get the composition bang on every time I use the camera.

 L Bracket

-Now what is one of these?
-An L bracket attaches to the tripod thread in the base of the camera, and has two tripod mounting positions which allow you to quickly change from landscape to portrait without moving the tripod head.
+Now, what is one of these?
+An L bracket attaches to the tripod thread in the camera’s base and has two tripod mounting positions, which allow you to quickly change from landscape to portrait without moving the tripod head.

-I literally use one of these all the time on all my comemrcial photogrpahy work.
+I use one of these in all my commercial photography work.

 Manfrotto 200PL quick release plates

-This is the part that attaches to the camera or L bracket, which then can be attached to the tripod head.
+This part attaches to the camera or L bracket, which can then be attached to the tripod head.

-These are quick release plates which are released by moving a lever on the tripod head, allowing me to quickly go from landscape to portrait and back at will and quickly get my camera securely clamped into position on the tripod head.
+These are quick-release plates that are released by moving a lever on the tripod head.
+They allow me to quickly change from landscape to portrait and back at will and quickly secure my camera in position on the tripod head.

 3 Legged Thing Corey tripod

-I am fortunate enough to be able to have two sets of camera gear.
-This is the tripod that I match with my Olympus cameras for my travel photography.
+I am fortunate enough to have two sets of camera gear.
+This is the tripod that I match with my Olympus cameras for my travel photography, the strangely named 3 Legged Thing Corey.

-A compact but stable tripod with a built in ball head that takes my micro four thirds cameras perfectly, and is lightweight, compact and quick to set up.
+This is a compact but stable tripod with a built-in ball head that perfectly holds my Micro Four Thirds cameras.
+It is lightweight, compact, and quick to set up.

 3 Legged Thing Universal L Bracket

-This is the funky, fantastically well engineered, lightweight bracket that I use in my travel set up.
+This is the funky, fantastically well-engineered, lightweight bracket I use in my travel set-up.
+It is called the 3 Legged Thing Ellie PD Universal Camera L-Bracket.

-Cool grey finish too – a very nice bit of kit.
+It has a cool grey finish, too – a lovely bit of kit.
+Also available in orange.

 Peak Design Everyday Backpack

-My camera bag of choice.
-And I use the 20 litre one, which is the smaller one.
+My camera bag of choice is the Peak Design Everyday Backpack.
+I use the smaller 20-litre one.

-I use this bag for my comermcial photography work, and also as my hand luggage with my travel gear in the bottom half.
+I use this bag for commercial photography work and as my hand luggage with my travel gear in the bottom half.

-I can pack all the gear that I need for a commercial shoot in this bag, as I do not use or take much gear at all.
+I can pack all the gear I need for a commercial shoot in this bag, as I do not use or take much gear.

-And it means that I am hands free so able to climb laddrers, move along scaffolds and generally get anywhere.
+It also means that I am hands-free, so I can climb ladders, move along scaffolds, and generally get anywhere.

-And also put all that stuff that you buy at the aiprort in the top half!
+And also put all that stuff you buy at the airport in the top half!

-It is a great bag that has masses of storage.
-This goes with me on every shoot – sure it might stay in the car but I know that everything that I might possibly ever need is stored safe and sound and not far from me.
+It is a great bag that has a lot of storage space.
+This goes with me on every shoot – sure, it might stay in the car, but I know that everything I need is stored safe and sound and not far from me.

 X-Rite ColorChecker Passport Photo

-This neat piece of kit helps to get the colours right.
-I use it when the colours are critical and othe rbits of kit will not do the job.
+This neat piece of kit, the X-Rite ColorChecker Passport Photo, helps to get the colours right.
+I use it when the colours are critical and other bits of kit will not do the job.

 Lastolite collapsible grey card

-I literally use this on every shoot.
-It is a grey card.
-I put it in the first image in a room, and then take another photo without it.
+The Lastolite collapsible grey card is one of my most essential bits of kit.
+I literally use it on every shoot.
+I put it in the first image of a room and then take another photo without it.

-When I am in Lightroom I just click the white balance eye dropper tool on the grey card and voila – white balance done!
+When I am in Lightroom, I click the white balance eye dropper tool on the grey card, and voila – white balance done!

 Loupe Viewer